Searching ...

 One of Palm Harbor’s claims to fame is its Innisbrook Resort Golf & Club.
 The championship course hosts the PGA Valspar Championship each March and has been a top 100 course listed in Golf Digest.
 But the resort is more than Golf.
 Members have championship tennis, multiple pools, dining, fitness, social activities, and more.
 The resort is one of the Tampa Bay area’s most popular attractions.

-Historic Florida Avenue and Tampa Road are lined with locally-owned boutiques and restaurants.
-The region’s festivals and events draw people from all over Tampa Bay, including the Music at the Palm Harbor Citrus Festival and the Taste of Palm Harbor.
+Historic Florida Avenue and Tampa Road are lined with locally owned boutiques and restaurants.
+Spend a day browsing this walkable downtown area.
+The region’s festivals and events, including the Music at the Palm Harbor Citrus Festival and the Taste of Palm Harbor, draw people from all over Tampa Bay.

 Safety Harbor

 Another bayside suburb in Pinellas, Safety Harbor, faces Old Tampa Bay and Philippe Creek.
 Its relaxed, small-town vibe makes it a perfect place for those looking to downsize or retire.
-At the same time, the downtown area offers plenty of activities and dining options.
+The charming Main Street area has activities like the Safety Harbor Song Fest and dining options to make your evenings and weekends fun.

 The town is known for its historic sites and healing waters.
-The historic Safety Harbor Resort & Spa is located on the bay.
-It has been providing patients with therapeutic treatments since 1925.
-There are also quite a few parks, like Tampa Bay’s Philippe Park, where you can relax in the shade of oaks, get a view of Tampa Bay, or catch a glimpse of one of the area’s many dolphins.
+The Safety Harbor Resort & Spa on the bay has provided patients with therapeutic treatments since 1925.
+There are also several parks, like Tampa Bay’s Philippe Park, where you can relax in the shade of oaks beside the Tampa Bay.
+Stay long enough, and you might glimpse dolphins playing and chasing fish.
+A dog park is on Alligator Lake, but don’t let the name discourage you.
+It is fenced for your furry family’s protection.

-The median list price in January 2023 was $527,500, with 73 homes for sale.
+The median list price in October 2024 was $600,000, with 141 homes for sale.
 The town is minutes from Oldsmar, Tampa International Airport, St. Petersburg International Airport, and downtown Tampa, making it a convenient place to live.
+The range of homes for sale varies between waterfront to small midcentury homes initially built for the retirement set.

 Seminole